rsgcata/go-cli-command/README.md

 - `DefineFlags(flagSet *flag.FlagSet)`: Define command-specific flags
 - `ValidateFlags() error`: Validate the parsed flags

-#### LockableCommand Interface

-The `LockableCommand` interface extends the `Command` interface to add locking functionality:

-- `Lock() error`: Acquires a lock to prevent concurrent execution of the same command

-This is useful for commands that should not be run simultaneously by multiple processes.

-#### LockableCommandHelper
+#### FsLockableCommand

-A helper struct that implements the `LockableCommand` interface and provides file-based locking.
+A helper struct that implements the `Command` interface and provides file-based locking to prevent concurrent execution of commands.

 Example usage:

-1. Create a new LockableCommandHelper for a command:
+1. Create a new FsLockableCommand for a command with a directory for the lock file:
    ```
-   lockableCmd := cli.NewLockableCommandHelper(myCommand)
+   lockableCmd := cli.NewLockableCommand(myCommand, os.TempDir())
    ```

-2. Or with a custom lock file path:
+2. Or with a custom lock name:
    ```
-   lockableCmd := cli.NewLockableCommandHelperWithPath(myCommand, "/path/to/lock/file")
+   lockableCmd := cli.NewLockableCommandWithLockName(myCommand, os.TempDir(), "custom-lock-name")
    ```

 3. Register the helper instead of the original command: